 There’s no doubt in my mind that credit card signup bonuses are the single best way to earn points and miles quickly.
 But, what can you do when you’ve used up most signup bonuses opportunities?

 Chase offers many of the best signup offers, but they won’t let you get a bonus for the same card until 2 years have passed since you got the previous bonus.
 Worse, for most of their cards, they won’t approve your application if you’ve opened 5 or more cards in the past 24 months.
 Amex also has great signup offers, but they have a standard once per lifetime rule.
 If you’ve ever had the exact same card before, you can’t get the bonus now (even if you didn’t get a bonus before).
-Meanwhile, Citibank has a 24 month rule that says that if you’ve opened or closed a card within the same brand (an American Airlines card, for example), then you can’t get a bonus for a new card until 24 months have lapsed.
+Meanwhile, Citibank has both 24 month and 48 months rules (depending upon the card).
+For example, if you want to get a Citi American Airlines card, you have to wait 48 months after receiving a bonus for the same exact card before you can sign up again.
+To get a signup bonus on any Citi ThankYou card (Rewards+, Premier, or Prestige), you must wait 24 months after receiving a new cardmember bonus or closing any ThankYou card account.

 Credit Card Repeat Bonus Exceptions

 One way to keep earning points & miles is to look for opportunities to earn signup bonuses even when you’ve signed up for the same card before.
-With Citibank, for example, offers frequently surface that do not have the 24 month language (we post these on our Best Offers page).
-And Amex often has targeted signup offers or upgrade offers that do not have their once in a lifetime language.
+Amex, for example, often has targeted signup offers or upgrade offers that do not have their once in a lifetime language.

 Additionally, some banks have no rules against people getting signup bonuses over and over.
 Unfortunately, some of these banks (examples include US Bank, Barclaycard, Capital One) tend to be tougher on approvals when they see a pattern of many credit card signups.
 They know what we’re up to.